Restaurants & Cafe’s

 Tathra Hotel – Open every day for lunch and dinner.
 Menus change seasonally to reflect the local produce available,supporting our local farmers and producers.
 Menu includes gluten-free and vegetarian options and meals for children.
 Open for Lunch & Dinner 7 Days

-Sandbar Bistro Open every day for lunch and dinner at Tathra Beach Bowling Club, just a short stroll across the road, Great place to enjoy a cold ale in the afternoon with the locals.
-Keep an eye out for the “Cheap Tuesday” Specials and the “Parma” Specials on Thursdays.
+Tathra Beach Bowling Club Bistro Open every day for lunch and dinner, just a short stroll from the Tathra Beach House entrance.
+A great place to enjoy a drink with the locals.
+Keep an eye out for the weekly specials.
+Specials on Thursdays.

 Wild Orchid – Open for Breakfast and lunch, closed Mondays.
 A relaxed, contemporary cafe serving simple, vibrant seasonal food, using the best possible ingredients.
 Dine in for breakfast, byo wine with lunch, or enjoy a coffee or smoothie, a take-away wrap or a healthy treat – all made onsite.